kaizensundays/fusion-alpha/.junie/guidelines.md

 ## Test
  - Use JUnit 5 by default;
  - Group JUnit 5 tests for each method using @Nested inner class;
- - When changing the code in packages com.kaizensundays.socketlab.reactor and com.kaizensundays.socketlab.reactor.jvm run all tests in these packages in the module 'socketlab-reactor-jvm';
+ - When changing the code in a package run all tests in this package;

 ## Front-end
  - use Spring WebFlux RouterFunctions to handle requests from the browser